M Idioms

 make good on (something)

-- fulfill a promise, make something come true. repay a debt
+- to fulfill a promise, to make something come true, to repay a debt

-Our boss made good on his promise to give everyone a raise in the new year.
+Our boss made good on his promise to give everyone a raise last year.

 make good time

-- be successful in arriving at a destination in a short time or quicker than you expected
+- to arrive at a destination in a short time or quicker than you expected

-We made good time yesterday and arrived home before it got dark.
+We made good time yesterday and arrived home before it became dark.

 make hay while the sun shines

-- do something at the right time, take advantage of an opportunity
+- to do something at the right time, to take advantage of an opportunity

-We could not make head nor tail of what he was trying to say during his speech.
+We could not make head nor tail of what the man was saying during his speech.

 make it